-- Document archaeological excavations by filling out excavation and feature forms
+- Document archaeological excavations by filling out excavation and feature forms.

 - Process artifacts and flotation samples

 Students also gain an understanding of the prehistory of Peru through site tours and talks.
 Dr. Prieto conducts tours of archaeological sites and museums, including Chan Chan, Huaca de la Luna, El Brujo, Museo Tumbas Reales de los Senores de Sipan and Tucume.
 Brian Billman and project staff present regular talks on the prehistory of Peru.
-For more information please email Dr. Brian Billman or Dr. Gabriel Prieto.
+For more information please email Dr. Brian Billman or Dr. Celeste Gagnon.